 Big Fish

-Big Fish by Daniel Wallace is described as a book about how William Bloom tries to understand his dying Father, Edward Bloom The book is broken into 4 sections, each dealing with the same topic of his Father’s death from a different point of view.
-Each of these views is looked into from the lens…
+Big Fish by Daniel Wallace is a book about how William Bloom tries to understand his dying Father, Edward Bloom The book is broken into 4 sections, each dealing with the same topic of his Father’s death from a different point of view.
+Each of these views is looked into…